mtheoba2/sq_ex4_mt/README.md

 #### Stack class
 The Stack class allows you to create a stack of integers with a maximum specified size.
-Here are the primary methods: push(): adds an integer element to the top of the stack pop(): removes and returns the top element size(): returns the size of the stack isEmpty(): returns true if empty, false otherwise top(): returns the top element but doesn't remove it
+Here are the primary methods: push(): adds an integer element to the top of the stack pop(): removes and returns the top element as an integer size(): returns the size of the stack as an integer isEmpty(): returns boolean true if empty, false otherwise top(): returns the top element as an integer but doesn't remove it

 #### MyMaths class

 The MyMaths class computes the greatest common divisor between two integer numbers that are input of the gcd() method.
+The output is an integer.

+## Citation

+In the unlikely case that you want to cite this repository please refer to the APA citation format

 ## Contributions